roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 creates a VM (virtual machine) from a virtual image, it is possible to pass data to the new VM.
 Once the VM is running, it can access these data and do whatever it needs with.

 Let's take an example with Amazon Web Services.
 We assume we created a virtual image with a Roboconf agent.
 This one was partially configured.
-It has the right IaaS type.
+It has the right target ID.
 Other settings are invalid or incomplete.

 1. In the DM, we have a root instance called "my-root" in the "my app" application.